josaiahC/OceanEngineeringProject2/README.md

 <img alt="hello" src=Oregon_Shelf_Surface_Mooring/monthlyAvgWind.png><br>
 **Figure 2**
 <p>
 From figure 2, it is clear that at the Oregon Shelf Surface Mooring the month with the highest average wind speed was December (~6.75 m/s).
+The month with the lowest average wind speed at this site was August (~3 m/s).
 </p>

 ### Monthly Average Precipitation Rates
 <img alt="hello" src=Oregon_Shelf_Surface_Mooring/monthlyAvgRain.png><br>
 **Figure 3**
 <p>
 From figure 3, it is clear that at the Oregon Shelf Surface Mooring the month with the highest average hourly precipitation rate was February (~0.13 mm/hr).
+The month with the lowest precipitation rate at this site was July (<0.01 mm/hr).
 </p>

 <h2> Oregon Offshore Surface Mooring </h2>